vuamitom/vuamitom.github.io/_drafts/2018-09-27-what-is-blockchain-for.markdown

 And back to being distributed.
 Being distributed solves one problem while create another.
 If both of you and me owns a copy of the ledger, and they differ.
 How can we determine which one is the honest one.
 Here proof of work comes into play.
 PoW dictates that the longer your chain is, the more trustworthy your blockchain is.
 Why?
 Because it takes time to create a new block.
 If the culprit does not have enough computing power to overtake honest majority, he won't be able to fake it.
 If he does, it would make more sense for him to just create his own blockchain.

+##### What is it for

 So with the ability to solve double-spending problem, and operate without an immediatories (absense of trust), blockchain is overhyped with promises.
 But largely it's still a solution waiting for a (practical) problem.
 Blockchain usage has been mostly about its monetary value.
 And applications in this area centers about creating an ecosystem that support this new currency.

 Blockchain is currently used mostly as backing of crypto currencies.
 What of crypto currencies?
 It has advantages blockchain have to offer.
 And some cases we feel like only crypto currencies is a solution.
 Like a token to incentivize services (bittorrent with TRON, telegram, kambria,...).
 What would happen if we don't use blockchain.
 Technically, distributed service at heart like bittorrent would need to invent similar infrastructure.
 Thus blockchain is the missing piece.
 If it was to invent it all in a centralized fashion, would hinder the usefulness and transferrability of the new token.
 End some other micropayment (like in IoT renting).
 Just imagine the alternative.
 Like having a server recording all transaction (no real money move, just flip of byte and bit in database).
 The resulting action would be to have interface, and transfer money behind the scene via bank accounts.
 (It would not create a vibrant ecosystem).
 In this sense, "open" ledger leads to exchangability and spendability of money token.
 We can draw a comparision from traditional loyaty program (points).
 It is not a must.
 But more elegant a solution.

+##### Some failed promises

-Blockchain promises to display financial incumbents.
+Blockchain promises to displace financial incumbents.
 But transferring money between parties are not the only thing they do.

 Blockchain is a database. however, it does not store all the data.
 Most current application is hybrid.
 And use blockchain for only the critical part that they don't want to lose, or want ot open it, or want it to be stable.
 However, since not all data is there, there is still posibility that the off-chain data is fake, tampered with.
 It's like the bank now, when nobody bothers to mess with the database, they mess with the procedures outside it.